About Stony Brook Southampton

 The new 15,000-square foot, two-story Marine Sciences Center has greatly expand our research capabilities, and several research vessels allow marine scientists and students to use the Atlantic Ocean as their outdoor classroom.

 Health Sciences have become a significant part of the Southampton location.
-The School of Health Technology and Management offers high caliber programs in Physical Therapy, Occupational Therapy and Applied Health Informatics that promote professional growth with a focus on the latest in technological advances and excellence in teaching, with the goal of meeting the growing health care needs of the community.
+The School of Health Technology and Management offers high caliber programs in Physical Therapy, Occupational Therapy, Applied Health Informatics, Physician Assistant Education, and Speech-Language Pathology that promote professional growth with a focus on the latest in technological advances and excellence in teaching, with a goal of meeting the growing health care needs of the East End of Long Island

 Stony Brook Southampton is also home to the Food Lab, a center for education, enterprise and media incubating informed conversation, communication and business development under the umbrella of food, from farming to nutrition to edible business.
 The Food Lab also hosts an annual conference each June at Southampton.